Income Stability

 Affordable Childcare and Paid Leave

-Expanding child tax credits for low income working families is a proven way to reduce childhood poverty, free up income for family necessities, and boost local economies.
+Expand child tax credits for working families to reduce economic instability, childhood poverty, and boost local economies.

 Reduce the Benefits Cliff

-Too often, small income increases result in families losing benefits before reaching the level of stability the public assistance was intended to help them achieve.
-Eliminating the benefits cliff allows families to transition smoothly out of poverty, thereby reducing the likelihood they will have to return to using public benefits.
+Too often, hard work is punished as small income increases result in families losing benefits before reaching the level of stability the public assistance was intended to help them achieve.
+Creating a graduated transition off of benefits reduces the likelihood families will have to return to using public benefits.

 Sources